-Windows 8 and 10 users may have encountered something appearing to be a program called “TWINUI” when opening links and files from within a program such as a web browser.
-TWINUI is often mistaken for an email client or PDF reader because it most often appear when a user follows an email link or tries to open a PDF in web browsers like Firefox.
-However, it’s really a much less concise and more important thing than a just a single program.
+Windows 8 and 10 users may have encountered a program called “TWINUI” when opening links and files.
+TWINUI is often mistaken for an email client or PDF reader because it most often appears when a user click on an email link or tries to open a PDF file from their web browsers.
+However, TWINUI isn’t just a program — it’s a core component of the Windows shell.

 There is a bug in Windows 10 that shows for some users where they can’t change their system’s default programs in the Settings app.
 All their defaults have been reset to show “TWINUI”.
-This simply means that they have no default programs set, usually because of System Registry corruption, and they’re getting the same bad fallback name as surface in Firefox.
+This simply means that they’ve no default programs set, usually because of System Registry corruption, and they’re getting the same bad fallback name as surfaced in Firefox.
 The problem can be resolved by restoring the registry from a backup before the corruption occurred.

-TWINUI is sometimes deferred to another system which ha a proper name, “Pick an app”, provided by OpenWith.
+TWINUI is sometimes referred to as another system that has a proper name, “Pick an app”, provided by OpenWith.
 OpenWith.exe is another part of the Windows files and application launcher system.
-When users see this rather than TWINUI, it means that there are multiple programs that have registered handlers for the same file type or link protocol and that the user must make a choice or pick a default to avoid choosing every time in the future.
+When users see this rather than TWINUI, it means that multiple programs have registered handlers for the same file type or link protocol and that the user must make a choice or pick a default to avoid choosing every time in the future.